George Van Tassel

-George Washington Van Tassel (March 12, 1910 – February 9, 1978) was an American contactee, ufologist and author.
+George Wellington Van Tassel (March 12, 1910 – February 9, 1978) was an American author.

 Early life

 Van Tassel was born in Jefferson, Ohio in 1910, and grew up in a fairly prosperous middle-class family.
 He finished high school in the 10th grade and held a job at a small municipal airport near Cleveland; he also acquired a private pilot license.
-At age 20, he moved to California, where at first he worked as an automobile mechanic at a garage owned by an uncle.
+At age 20, he moved to California, where he worked as an automobile mechanic at a garage owned by an uncle.